bespin/bespin/backend/python/README.txt

    subclasses of WebOb's Request and Response.
 3. Providing a decorator that expresses which URL a given function responds to (wrapping the behavior of urlrelay).

-Authentication is handled via Paste's AuthTKTMiddleware, which puts an authentication token into a cookie.
+Authentication is managed by repoze.who, with our customized classes coming from bespin/auth.py.

 bespin/controllers.py contains the functions that respond to the URLs.
 It also contains the make_app function, which knows how to construct the WSGI application that will appear on the web.